Patrick Bond: Contributions

 Bond's work is primarily on the political economy of Africa, international finance, eco-social development and political ecology, and development issues in contemporary South Africa.
 He works in urban communities and with global justice movements in several countries.
 He has launched strong critiques against neoliberal governance regimes in South Africa and beyond, and the failures of capitalist states to tackle social justice and environmental degradation.
 A theme over the years has been his views on South Africa's move from racial to class apartheid, in the form of Neoliberalism.

-He is a prolific author, and one of the most highly cited social scientists in South Africa.
+He is an author and one of the most highly cited social scientists in South Africa.

 Bond is an advisory board member of several international journals: Socialist Register (York University), International Journal of Health Services (Johns Hopkins School of Public Health), Historical Materialism, Journal of Peacebuilding and Development (American University), Studies in Political Economy (Carleton University), Capitalism Nature Socialism, Review of African Political Economy, and the Journal of Human Development and Capabilities (Unesco, New York).
 He has also written for Z Communications.